doodlebunnyhops/NookLook/GOOGLE_SHEETS_API.md

 - Download all dataset categories (items, critters, villagers, etc.)
 - Extract image URLs from Google Sheets IMAGE formulas
 - Build TI (Treasure Island) codes for all items
-- Create a complete `nooklook.db` SQLite database
+- Create a complete `data/nooklook.db` SQLite database
 - Populate search and museum indexes

 **That's it!** You now have a complete ACNH database ready to use.